Privacy Policy

 We want to be clear about how this works:

-- When we publish updated norm versions, your Report is regenerated to reflect the expanded peer group.
-The norm version in use is recorded on your Report.
-Your original interpretation (computed against the norm version active at your assessment time) is preserved on your record.
+- When the assessment transitions in future to Phase B or Phase C scoring (peer-norm referencing), your Report may be regenerated to reflect the updated approach.
+Your original Phase A interpretation is preserved on your record.
 Where you wish to see your original interpretation, you may request it (see Section 8.3).

 - These profiles are intended solely for personal development, coaching, and organisational insight purposes.